Health and fitness

 Training incorporates Kenjutsu (剣術) patterns with sword already unsheathed, Iaijutsu (居術), the art of drawing the sword quickly from the scabbard, and Battōjutsu (抜術) drawing and cutting at the same time.

 Thorpe Malsor Village Hall, Church Way, Thorpe Malsor, NN14 1JS

 Joseph Whitaker Sports Academy, Warsop Lane, Rainworth, NG21 0AG

 7:30pm to 8:30pm

 The UK Government gave permission for indoor sports venues and facilities to re-open from 12th April 2021.
 In order to do this sports clubs must develop new procedures that adhere to Government Guidelines, and produce Covid-19 specific risk assessments in order to ensure a safe training environment for all participants.

 It has been a major undertaking to ensure we are doing everything we need to do to continue the training at the different locations, each with its own unique set of challenges.

 The UK Government lifted all legal restrictions imposed during the Covid 19 pandemic on the 19th July 2021 as part of its roadmap to recovery plan.
 This means where possible training has returned to a level previously experienced.
 However, we remain optimistically cautious.
 Hand gel/cleanser and venue ventilation will continue to be observed.
 In addition we ask that members who display symptoms such as a loss in taste/smell, high temperature or persistent cough do not attend until they have completed a negative lateral flow test or PCR.

 You will find attached links to the risk assessment for the individual locations we train at.
 We have also included the Covid IPC procedures as a reference should we need to reinstate these in the future.

-MANSFIELD JOSEPH WHITAKER SCHOOL CLASSES BEGAN IN JUNE 2021
+MANSFIELD JOSEPH WHITAKER SCHOOL CLASSES RESTARTED IN JUNE 2021